 Remember the first Super Mushroom of Super Mario Bros?
 Inside that arrangement of 6 blocks ingrained forever into the collective gamer mind?
 Well, in Hard Map difficulty, it's a Poison Mushroom now.note The actual Super Mushroom is on the top block

 Poison Mushroom: The Trope Namer shows up in The Lost Levels as usual, but it also shows up in the Hard Maps for the other two sets.

 Also, the first loading screen advises players to support the official game releases.

 Ratchet Scrolling: Removed by default, though it can be turned on in the Cheats menu (listed as "Classic Screen Scroll", which is available from the beginning).

-Remake Cameo: The Hudson Bee (also known as the "Hu-Bee") is a Power-Up in Special, although it changes depending on the skin.
+Remake Cameo: The Hachisuke (also known as the Hudson Bee and "Hu-Bee") is a one-time Power-Up in Special, although it changes depending on the skin.

 Retraux: The Atari skins for most characters and the Atari map layout.
 The choice of musical score turns it into hilarious Stylistic Suck.

 Save the Princess: While originally you were always saving Toads and Peach like in the original game, the 2.1 update changes them to characters appropriate to each playable character.

 Schedule Slip: The V3.0 update — featuring even more skins (including the April Fools' Day Atari skin), additional cheats, refined difficulty settings (including Remixed Level maps based on difficulty) and the Super Mario Bros.
 Special levels — was initially announced for the end of June 2013, but it was delayed for the end of July instead.